nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Disable preview image generation
 ********************************

-ownCloud is able to generate preview images of common filetypes such as images or text files.
+Nextcloud is able to generate preview images of common filetypes such as images or text files.
 By default the preview generation for some file types that we consider secure enough for deployment is enabled by default.
 However, administrators should be aware that these previews are generated using PHP